Projective modules for the symmetric group and Young's seminormal form

-for certain nonnegative integers $ m_{\lambda \mu} $ where $ \lhd $ is the usual dominance order on partitions.
+for certain nonnegative integers $ m_{\lambda \mu} $ where $ \rhd $ is the usual dominance order on partitions.

-Recall now the Lascoux-Leclerc-Thibon (LLT) algorithm that gives a way of calculating the global crystal basis $ \{ G(\lambda) \, | \, \lambda \in \Par_{res,n} \} $, for the basic submodule $ {\cal M}_q $ of the $q$-Fock space $ {\cal F}_q $.
-An important tool for this algorithm is given by certain combinatorially defined elements $ A(\lambda) \in {\cal M}_q $ called ``the first approximation of the global basis'' in [LLT].
-Indeed, the LLT-algorithm is a 'triangular recursion' based on these elements.
-Using this we observe that they satisfy the following triangular expansion property with respect to the global crystal basis
+In section 4 we consider the Lascoux, Leclerc and Thibon (LLT) algorithm which gives a way of calculating the global crystal basis $ \{ G(\lambda) \, | \, \lambda \in \Par_{res,n} \} $, for the basic submodule $ {\cal M}_q $ of the $q$-Fock space.
+An important ingredient for this algorithm is given by certain elements $ A(\lambda) $ of $ {\cal M}_q $ that LLT called `the first approximation of the global basis'.
+In fact, their algorithm is a triangular recursion based on these elements.
+We use this to observe that they satisfy the following triangular expansion property